-All farmers applying for payment under the Basic Payment Scheme must undertake agricultural practices that are beneficial for the climate and the environment, commonly referred to as "Greening".
-In return, they will receive a Greening Payment calculated as a percentage of the total value of the Basic Payment Scheme payment entitlements they activate each year.
+All farmers applying for payment under the BPS must undertake agricultural practices that are beneficial for the climate and the environment, commonly referred to as "Greening".
+In return, they will receive a Greening Payment calculated as a percentage of the total value of the BPS payment entitlements they activate each year.
+Non-compliance with the Greening requirements will result in the loss of some or all of the Greening Payment.

-There are three greening requirements.
+There are three Greening requirements.
 These are:

-Permanent grassland
+• Permanent grassland